Linndale, Ohio

 Linndale is the smallest village in Cuyahoga County, Ohio, United States.
 It is landlocked, surrounded by the city of Cleveland and the suburb of Brooklyn.
 According to the 2020 census, the population was 108.

+History

+Linndale, Ohio was incorporated in 1902 as a small village on the outskirts of Cleveland.
+George Linn, a late 19th century real-estate developer, would be the main advocate for its incorporation.
+In the Prohibition era, Linndale developed a reputation as a notorious gambling district.
+In 1930, Linndale would start hosting trains in a switchyard and retrofitting them with electric engines to enter the Cleveland Union Terminal.
+Following WW2, the demise of the steam engine led to the switchyards becoming obsolete.

 Geography

 Linndale is located at (41.444050, -81.767476).

 According to the United States Census Bureau, the village has a total area of 0.08 sqmi, all land.
 The southeast border is along the municipal limits of Brooklyn; the remainder of Linndale is surrounded by Cleveland, specifically the neighborhoods of West Boulevard, Jefferson, and Bellaire–Puritas.